Health Care Showdown: Republicans look to go big or go home

 "I think it was time to have pencils down — time to move forward," Walden told reporters Thursday night.

-But those undecided in their support of the AHCA were not necessarily ready to move forward so quickly.
+But those undecided in their support of the House bill were not necessarily ready to move forward so quickly.

-"I always think if there's any chance whatsoever that we can make the bill better than we should never stop negotiations," said Rep. Trent Franks, an Arizona conservative who isn't yet supporting the measure.
+"I always think if there's any chance whatsoever that we can make the bill better then we should never stop negotiations," said Rep. Trent Franks, an Arizona conservative who is on the fence.
 "Now, there is a time that those negotiations should stop but let that not be arbitrary, let that be on the timetable itself."

 Trump's ultimatum was made after a week of hard selling by the president that peaked on Thursday when he had meetings with both the Freedom Caucus — the conservatives — and the Tuesday Group — the moderates.